-This course is an integrated study of the main developments of the visual art forms (architecture, sculpture, and painting) from Paleolithic man to the Early Renaissance.
+This course is an integrated study of the main developments of the visual art forms from the 15th century to the present.
 World art will be integrated into the content.
+Social, political, economical, ecological, technological, theological, historical, and philosophical concepts and how they influenced art will be discussed.